Keyboard shortcuts

 This provides:

-LD_LIBRARY_PATHfor runtime libraries (Wayland, Vulkan, Mesa, OpenGL) RUST_SRC_PATHset for rust-analyzer goto-definition
+• Correct LD_LIBRARY_PATH for runtime libraries (Wayland, Vulkan, Mesa, OpenGL)

 You can then build and run normally: